Building a Finance Team: How to Hire for High-Growth Startups

 If you want to add world-class talent to your finance team, you need to actively find the right people, not just wait for them to come to you through a job ad.
 Identify the right kinds of finance pros for the job and then try to recruit the ones with proven track records.

-The first step to finding world-class talent for your finance team is figuring out who you’re actually looking for.
-A mistake many startups make is that they focus too heavily on finding specialists for their finance team.
+The first step to finding world-class talent for your finance department is figuring out who you’re actually looking for.
+A mistake many startups and small businesses make is that they focus too heavily on finding specialists for their finance team.
 They identify a specific problem and find someone with deep expertise to solve it.

-There’s nothing wrong with hiring specialists.
+There’s nothing wrong with hiring specialists for certain finance roles.
 But for startups that are constantly evolving, there’s real value in building your finance team with generalists.
 It’s the approach former Dropbox CFO Ajay Vashee took as he scaled the finance function, which helped the company drive massive revenue growth on the fast track to IPO.

 When evaluating generalists for your finance team, look for these key traits: